burningciphers/fail2shutdown/README.md

 attacks over the network.
 But what if an attacker has physical access to your computer?
 What if an attacker is sitting at your desk guessing your password while you're sleeping?
-Or has stolen your laptop and is guessing at his leisure?
+Or has stolen your laptop and is guessing at his leisure? `fail2shutdown` turns off your computer after a set number of failed login attempts.

 `fail2shutdown` imagines the following conditions:
 * an attacker with physical access
 * the computer uses full-disk encryption
-* the attacker does not know the FDE password
+* the attacker does not know the full-disk encryption password
+* the full-disk encryption password is sufficiently long and complex

+However, even if you don't use full-disk encryption, `fail2shutdown` still slows down an attacker with physical access who's guessing your password.

 ## Installing and Running